 Dawson Overland Trail

-Because of this travel was relatively cheap and easy during the short Yukon summer, but once winter set in transportation was slow, dangerous, expensive, and bitterly cold.
+Travel was cheap and easy during the short Yukon summer, but once winter set in transportation was slow, dangerous, and bitterly cold.

 During the winter of 1899-1900 the Canadian Development Company used dog teams to carry mail and light freight along the river between Whitehorse and Dawson City.
 It gradually replaced dogs with horses the following year.
 In 1901 the White Pass & Yukon Route Railway bought out the company in order to gain the lucrative government mail contract for its stern wheeler boats.

-In early 1902 the Yukon government issued a contract to build the first winter road between Whitehorse and Dawson City.
+In 1902 the Yukon government issued a contract to build the first winter road between Whitehorse and Dawson City.
 Construction began that summer and the road was completed in November.
-It was 330 miles / 530 km long – shorter than the river route by about 70 miles / 112km – and was built at a cost of $129,000 (equivalent to over $3,400,000 in 2024 dollars).
+It was 530 km (330 miles) long – shorter than the river route by about 112km (70 miles) – and was built at a cost of $129,000 (equivalent to over $3,400,000 in 2024 dollars).
 This winter road between Whitehorse and Dawson City became known as The Dawson Overland Trail, and it marked the beginning of a new era of transportation in the Territory.
-For Dawson residents, it created a much-needed winter link to civilization.
-For the first time ever they were not cut off from the rest of the world for up to eight months of the year.
+For Dawson residents, it was the first time ever they had a reliable link to the outside world for more than a few months of the year.

 The Takhini River to Braeburn section is open for adventure!
 This section of the Trans Canada Trail is about 100 km long; starting at the staging area on the Takhini River Road, (near Takhini Hot Springs) and ending at Braeburn Lodge.
 Though the trail is generally marked and somewhat maintained, it is still very much a remote wilderness trail with little traffic, no services, and no cell phone service – a true class four wilderness trail.